davirxavier/arduinoprojects/myprojects/AirConditionerController/README.md

 ### Air conditioner controlling process

-1. Read remote commands and do accordingly:
+1. Read remote commands and do accordingly and beep (if beep turned on):
     - Turn on/off
       - If turn on:
         1. Set evaporator fan on